 Do you want to plan an unforgettable family trip?
-What’s the first destination that comes to mind for you?
-If it’s a theme park like Disney World or a popular all-inclusive family vacation resort, I say consider Iceland instead.
+What's the first destination that comes to mind for you?
+If it's a theme park like Disney World or a popular all-inclusive family vacation resort, I say consider visiting Iceland with your kids instead.

 The best family memories are created when everyone experiences incredible things together.
 Getting close to spectacular forces of nature, eating strange foods, experiencing a unique culture to see a different way of living.
 These are the things kids will tell stories about as they grow.
 You can experience the best of all of these if you visit Iceland with your kids.